Santa Cruz Estate Planning Attorneys Provide Knowledgeable Counsel

 Our firm develops sound wills, trusts, and advance health care directives

 Establishing a proper estate plan is a serious responsibility that should not be delayed.
-At Santa Cruz-based Penrose Chun & Gorman LLP, we provide knowledgeable counsel on wills, trusts, powers of attorney, and advance health care directives.
+At Penrose Chun & Gorman LLP, our Santa Cruz estate planning attorneys provide knowledgeable counsel on wills, trusts, powers of attorney, and advance health care directives.
 Whether you’re looking to draw up a simple will or have concerns regarding complex issues such as tax avoidance and business succession, we will give you the information you need to make these important decisions with confidence.

 What is the purpose of estate planning?